10 Lowest IQ States in US 2025 – Full Data, Rankings, and Why These States Score Lower

 A bar chart displaying the bottom ten U.S. states by average IQ scores

-On a bell curve, those two distributions overlap heavily: millions of people in Mississippi score higher than millions of people in Massachusetts.
+On a normal distribution curve, these groups overlap heavily.
+This means there are millions of people living in Mississippi who score much higher than millions of people living in Massachusetts.

-The Cost of Living Divide: High-IQ States Attract High-Education Migrants
+The Cost of Living Divide: Why Highly Educated Workers Move

 State IQ Rank Average IQ Cost of Living Index